Skip to content

 Travis CI

-Travis CI automates the building, testing, and deployment of software, enabling development teams to detect issues early and ship code with confidence through a hosted CI/CD pipeline.
+Travis CI automates the building, testing, and deployment of software projects through a simple YAML-based configuration, enabling development teams to ship code faster with confidence.

 51-200